Don Gault: Professional career

-Gault went undrafted in the 1968 NFL Draft, and was signed by the Cleveland Browns as a free agent.
+Gault went undrafted in the 1968 NFL/AFL draft, and was signed by the Cleveland Browns as a free agent.
 Heading into training camp, he was one of five quarterbacks looking for a roster spot, the others being Frank Ryan, Gary Lane, Dick Shiner, and fellow undrafted rookie Jim Alcorn.
 By the end of the preseason, Gault was cut from the active roster, and spent the 1968 season on the practice squad, but was noted as someone who could be the Browns' future starting quarterback.
 Before the 1969 season began, Gault joined the military reserves.
 While training at Fort Dix from June to November, he played in the Continental Football League with the Jersey Jays.
 After his training ended, he returned to the team's practice squad.
 He was placed on the active roster as a third-string emergency quarterback in case the Browns needed him during the postseason.
 During the offseason, Gault worked as an insurance broker while remaining on the Browns roster.

 The Browns had three quarterbacks on their roster entering the 1970 season in Gault, Bill Nelsen, and Mike Phipps.
 As training camp began, Browns coach Blanton Collier planned to use Gault in exhibition games, as he was throwing the ball well in practice during the summer.
 By the end of preseason, Gault was named to the active roster as the Browns retained all three quarterbacks, an uncommon move at the time.
 During the Browns' second game against the San Francisco 49ers, starting quarterback Nelsen was injured, leading Gault to enter the game in the fourth quarter.
 He completed a pass to Gary Collins for 23 yards, threw an incompletion, and threw an interception to Dave Wilcox, allowing the 49ers to go on a game-winning drive in a 34-31 Browns loss.